At look back at 40-plus years of hunting and fishing reporting

 Fishing and hunting license and tag fees have skyrocketed over the past few decades and the number of hunters and anglers has fallen in proportion to the fee increases.
 When I first started writing, we sold 2.5 million annual fishing licenses and 850,000 annual hunting licenses.
 Today, there are under a million fishing licenses and 250,000 hunting licenses sold.
 The state’s population has doubled over the same time frame.

-Jim Matthews is a syndicated Southern California-based outdoor reporter and columnist.
-He can be reached via e-mail at email@example.com or by phone at 909-887-3444.
+Jim Matthews is was syndicated Southern California-based outdoor reporter and columnist.
+His column appeared in newspapers for 45 years until Oct.
+2020, when he pulled the plug on the newspaper package.
+This column has been republished to commemorate the end of that era.
+Still active in writing and publishion, he can be reached via e-mail at email@example.com or by phone at 909-887-3444.